Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Fuzzy Dark Matter Framework

-To incorporate the spatial modulation of halo formation across different environments, we adopt an excursion-set prescription following \citet{2025arXiv250810176L}, in which the peak-height parameter $\nu$ is modified as
+To incorporate the spatial modulation of halo formation across different environments, we adopt an excursion-set prescription following \citep{2025arXiv250810176L}, in which the peak-height parameter $\nu$ is modified as

 Here $\delta_c$ denotes the critical overdensity for collapse, $\delta_{\mathrm{FDM}}$ the large-scale FDM overdensity in a region of total mass $M$, and $\sigma_{\mathrm{CDM}}$ and $\sigma_{\mathrm{FDM}}$ are the linear density variances smoothed on mass scales $m$ and $M$, respectively.
 This ansatz allows the local halo abundance to respond to environmental density variations while maintaining consistency with the global HMF in Eq.~(\ref{eq:fdm_hmf}).
+We use this prescription as an effective environmental modulation inherited from the simulation-calibrated pipeline, rather than as a newly calibrated HMF fitting function.
+A dedicated recalibration against FDM simulations would be required before treating modifications of Eq.~(\ref{eq:fdm_env}) as additional free modeling parameters.

 The combination of the linear suppression in Eq.~(\ref{eq:fdm_transfer_redux}) and the nonlinear modulation in Eq.~(\ref{eq:fdm_hmf}) provides the FDM-initialized density and halo distributions that serve as the basis for the subsequent astrophysical modeling.
-In the next sections, we use these distributions as inputs to simulate the evolution of the 21-cm brightness temperature field and to explore how the wave nature of dark matter imprints observable signatures on the 21-cm signal throughout Cosmic Dawn and the Epoch of Reionization.
+In the next sections, we use these distributions as inputs to simulate the evolution of the 21\,cm brightness-temperature field and to explore how wave-like dark matter imprints observable signatures on the 21\,cm signal through the suppression of small-scale structure throughout Cosmic Dawn and the Epoch of Reionization.

-\section{The 21-cm Signal as a Probe of Cosmic Structure Formation}
+\section{The 21 cm Signal as a Probe of Cosmic Structure Formation}

-The redshifted 21-cm line of neutral hydrogen serves as a unique tracer of the intergalactic medium throughout the cosmic history from the Dark Ages to the completion of reionization \citep[e.g.][]{fur,2012RPPh...75h6901P,2013PhRvD..87d3002L,2023PASJ...75S...1S}.
-The observable quantity is the differential brightness temperature of the 21-cm transition against the cosmic microwave background (CMB), expressed as
+The redshifted 21\,cm line of neutral hydrogen serves as a unique tracer of the intergalactic medium throughout cosmic history, from the Dark Ages to the completion of reionization \citep[e.g.][]{fur,2012RPPh...75h6901P,2013PhRvD..87d3002L,2023PASJ...75S...1S}.
+The observable quantity is the differential brightness temperature of the 21\,cm transition against the cosmic microwave background (CMB), expressed as